 Share with them all the essentials of voting: where, when and how.
 Ideally, contacts should be made in person through a knock at the door, but phone calls, emails, and postcards can also work.
 Not everyone will be home when your canvassers visit, so you may want to create a pre-printed note that can be left on people’s doors on Election Day.

 When contacting voters in the days up to Election Day, ask them how and when they plan to vote, and how they plan on getting there.
 Asking voters to express this plan can allow organizers to verify the polling location and hours with the voter and also learn if there are transportation issues that need to be addressed.

 One strategy is to ask voters to fill out a voter pledge card where they commit to voting and identify a date and polling location.
 When a voter envisions their steps to vote, they are more likely to act on that plan.
 Asking voters to express this plan can also allow organizers to verify the polling location and hours with the voter and learn if there are transportation issues that need to be addressed.
 A sample fillable voter pledge card can be found at https://www.ourhomes-ourvotes.org/resource-library.

 3. Eliminate Transportation Barriers

 Lack of reliable transportation can be a major barrier to voting.
 Fortunately, there are several options for organizers to consider.
 Many cities offer discounted public transit on Election Day; check to see if yours does.
-You can also volunteer to provide rides on Election Day, or partner with groups who already do so.
-Many houses of worship or community religious groups often will provide rides to the polls.
+You can also volunteer to provide rides on Election Day, or partner with groups like Rideshare2Vote AWARE that already do so.
+Many houses of worship or community religious groups will often provide rides to the polls.
 In 2020, Uber and Lyft partnered with national and local organizations to provide free or discounted rides on Election Day and may do so again in future elections.
 Make sure to exhaust all resources when determining transportation options as part of your voter efforts.

 4. Provide Childcare on Election Day